DiCoRe: Enhancing Zero-shot Event Detection via Divergent-Convergent LLM Reasoning: Results and Analysis

 \subsection{Main Results}

 We present the main zero-shot results for all baselines on the six datasets for Llama3 LLMs in Table~\ref{tab:llama-zd-results}.
 As seen from the average results (last three columns), \modelName{} performs the best, surpassing the best baseline of multi-event staged (MS) by a significant margin of 5.5-8\% TI, 4-8.5\% EI, and 4-5\% TC.
 The performance disparity across different task decomposition methods of ChatIE, MS, and \modelName{} highlights how our divergent-convergent decomposition of Dreamer-Grounder provides a stronger inductive bias.
-Other baselines perform relatively better on the fewer-event and simpler datasets like GENIA/SPEED, but \modelName{} shows strong dominance on the larger event datasets like MAVEN/FewEvent/ACE.
+Other baselines perform relatively better on datasets like GENIA/SPEED, as these are simpler datasets with fewer event types; thus, requiring lesser cognitive reasoning.
+However, on the high-event datasets like MAVEN/FewEvent/ACE which require more complex reasoning, \modelName{} with its divergent-convergent reasoning shows more significant improvement over the baselines.

 \paragraph{Generalization across LLMs:} To demonstrate the generalizability of \modelName, we benchmark it with the top-performing baselines on four additional LLMs from the Qwen and GPT families and show our results in Table~\ref{tab:other-llms-zd-results}.
 We note how \modelName{} performs the best across all LLMs with an overall average improvement of 5.5\% TI, 6.5\% EI, 4\% TC over the multievent-staged baseline and 3.3\% TI, 5.4\%, 4.6\% TC over the multievent-direct baseline.
 Across different LLMs, we note the strongest performance on GPT4o, followed by Llama3-70B-Instruct and Qwen2.5-72B, indicating how more parameters help better reasoning with \modelName.